 Another good idea is to upload your images and files before you start building, that way they will be organized and ready to go when you are ready to put them on your pages.
 Here is a link to learn more: Using the File Manager.

-8. Using the "Save Page As" function
+8. Using the "Copy" function

 9. Create a test site in your account

 Creating a test site is an excellent thing to do before you start building.
-Having a test site will allow you to try out different things such as various widgets, codes, styles, banners and images without possibly harming the content of elements of your main site.
+Having a test site will allow you to try out different things such as various widgets, codes, templates, banners and images without possibly harming the content of elements of your main site.

 When you take preparation time to create a website, you will find the process to be a great learning experience, intuitive, and fun!